 While veneers and dental composite work to improve the cosmetic appearance of your teeth, dental implants help restore the form and function of your mouth by replacing missing teeth.
 Everyone’s treatment journey with dental implants is slightly different depending on how you heal and how many implants you require or would like.
 Your dental implant is fitted in two parts: the root, and the crown (the part that looks like the tooth).
 Your tooth implant root is made of titanium, a metal which has shown to fuse with the jawbone and heal into it, to create a sturdy foundation.
 Then, when the placement of your root has healed, we fit your crown.
 We don’t literally crown you, unless you bring your own accessories, but rather the dental crown is the part of the process that resembles the tooth.
 Once this is fitted, you have successfully had the correct form and function restored to your mouth whilst bettering your dental health!

 So, as you can see, these two treatments are very different but are still equally successful in what they do achieve independent of each other.
-If you’d like to find out more about cosmetic dentistry in Stourbridge, enquire online or get in touch on 01384 376336 to book your consultation today.
+If you’d like to find out more about cosmetic dentistry or dental implants in Stourbridge, enquire online or get in touch on 01384 376336 to book your consultation today.